Trading

 Petroleum-derived non edible oils used in manufacturing

-The licence does not cover edible or food-grade oils, which require a separate activity classification and additional food safety approvals.
+The license does not cover edible or food-grade oils, which require a separate activity classification and additional food safety approvals.

 Why Dubai South Business Hub Free Zone